maximilien/ragme-io/tests/integration/README.md

    ls config.yaml
    ```

-   The tests will automatically backup your `config.yaml`, modify it to use a test collection (`test_integration`), and restore it after the tests complete.
+   The tests will automatically backup your `config.yaml`, modify it to use test collections (`test_integration` for text, `test_integration_images` for images), and restore it after the tests complete.

 ## Running the Tests